Sharecropping is a sucker's game and always has been. To grow your business, you need to own your content.

 Oh, and there’s that other part of sharecropping that’s perhaps even more annoying than premeditated bait-and-switch changes in algorithms.
 It’s the arrogance and capriciousness with which the plantation owners (I mean social networking website owners) wield their power.

 I’ll give you an example from my own experience — one that taught me a valuable lesson.

-Many moons ago, when Yahoo’s Flickr was still more popular than Facebook for photo-sharing, I created a group there on behalf of one of my clients.
+Many moons ago, when Flickr (now owned by SmugMug) was still more popular than Facebook for photo-sharing, I created a group there on behalf of one of my clients.
 After a few months of working on this project, the group and all the photos were deleted out of the blue, without warning.
-Shocked, I inquired about this with Yahoo and was informed that a photographer filed a complaint about the group.
-The complaint, I explained to Yahoo, was invalid.
+Shocked, I inquired about this and was informed that a photographer filed a complaint about the group.
+The complaint, I explained, was invalid.

-It didn’t matter, the Yahoo representative explained.
+It didn’t matter, the Flickr representative explained.
 All data related to the group was gone forever.

 That’s arrogance.
 That’s capriciousness.
 And as long as you’re a sharecropper, it’s a risk you face daily.

 So what’s the solution?
 Simple: invest in building out your own website with fresh, frequently updated, mostly non-branded content that will attract prospects and other important audiences to your site.
 Then develop and perfect mechanisms for capturing and nurturing these audiences over time.